-Daily life at Ainola revolved in all respects around the composing and other work of Jean Sibelius.
+Daily life at Ainola revolved in all aspects around Jean Sibelius’s work.
 Silence was an absolute necessity for this work, upon which Sibelius often focused at his writing desk.
 It was only at the finishing stages that he would take his manuscript to the piano.

 Aino Sibelius took charge of everyday matters in the home, planning the meals and visits by guests.
-Her principal assistants were Aino Kari, a housemaid and nanny who remained with the Sibelius family for nearly 60 years, and Helmi Vainikainen, the cook.
+Her principal assistants were Aino Kari, a housemaid and a nanny, as well as Helmi Vainikainen, the cook, who remained with the Sibelius family for nearly 60 years.

-As well as the horse, Vilkku, there were domestic animals at Ainola.
-As well as garden produce a pig, a rooster and chickens provided a valuable supplement to Ainola’s provisions.
+In addition to a horse, called Vilkku, there were other domestic animals at Ainola.
+The garden produce, a pig, a rooster and chickens provided a valuable supplement to Ainola’s provisions.
 Each new pig was always named Ottiilia.

-The stableman and caretaker until the 1940s was Heikki ‘Hesa’ Sormunen, who had living accommodation in the cellar of the main house.
+Heikki ‘Hesa’ Sormunen served as the stableman and the janitor of Ainola until the 1940s.
+He had living accommodation in the cellar of the main house.
 After him Unto Siimes, who lived nearby, took care of the upkeep of Ainola for many years.

 To reduce the family’s expenditure further, Aino also took it upon herself to educate their daughters.
 At precisely nine o’clock in the morning she would step solemnly into the nursery, which would then become a classroom.
 ‘Now I am no longer your mother, but your schoolmistress’, she would say.
 Under her guidance the Sibelius daughters studied through several years of education until they began school in Helsinki.

 Piano practice was a source of problems at Ainola.
 When Katarina received permission to practice for a couple of hours at home, Jean Sibelius made a special note of this in his diary.
+Katarina wrote to her diary about the same topic telling how she always got up as early as she could in order to be able to play at 10 o’clock, “because that is when father and mother go for a walk, no matter the weather”.
 Often the girls would go to a neighbour’s home to play, and Aino Sibelius played works for four hands with Maija Halonen.
 Juhani Aho’s wife Venny Soldan-Brofeldt is said to have taken pity on Aino’s hardship and given her translation and transcription work to do.
 It is not clear whether these assignments were a relief or an additional burden that the conscientious Aino felt she could not turn down.

-Instead of there being open family altercations, the atmosphere about the home would be clouded at times of strain by Aino’s pessimism and her pained, stubborn silence.
 While travelling Jean Sibelius would sometimes forget the financial troubles at home or would encourage his wife from afar: ‘If they intimidate you with bills and such stuff, then throw them out.
 Tell them I’m not at home right now and will have none of their pettiness.’
-Financial worries sometimes made Jean Sibelius feel that he had been caught like a fish in a net of middle class concerns.
+Financial worries sometimes made Jean Sibelius feel that he had been caught in a bourgeois web.